 Century Old Balete Tree

 These are the photos you’ve seen on Instagram: thrill-seekers clinging on to a rope swing, smiles beaming back to the camera and outrageously aqua water awaiting them.
-Yes, the falls are no secret and can get busy (arrive before lunchtime), but they’re popular for a reason.
+Yes, the falls are no secret and can get busy (arrive before lunchtime), but they’re popular choice on every Siquijor itinerary for a reason.

 There are two rope swings at the main falls which each cost P50 for unlimited swings (until closing time at 4pm).
-The swings are worth the money, but even if they’re not for you the blue water makes for brilliant photos and sitting on top of the falls in the sunshine is a damn nice way to spend a few hours on Siquijor Island.
+The swings are worth the money, but even if they’re not for you the blue water makes for brilliant photos, and sitting on top of the falls in the sunshine is a damn nice way to spend a few hours on your Siquijor itinerary.

 Rope Swing: P50